Current Higher Degree Research students

 Candidates should also be aware that there are copyright implications that must be addressed before making your thesis available online.

-Please complete the Thesis Deposit and Verification Form and return it to the HDR Officer.
+Please complete the and return it to the HDR Officer.

 Access to a thesis may be completely restricted for a defined period of up to 24 months (see University rules).
 A restricted thesis will have its citation and abstract data made available, but not the full thesis.
 Once the full thesis is published in the Cross Connect, there is no restriction on who may access it.